Take urgent action to combat climate change and its impacts

 Yes, the university tracks all its energy across all campuses and is conveniently summarized on the PSU Sustainability website under the “Campus by the Numbers” Data report.

 Yes, Penn State holds multiple events surrounding this topic, including programs for local community members and students.
-One of the highlight events that Penn State sustainability hosts is the global climate action conference, which allows students, faculty, and community members to come together to learn about pressing climate change risks and how to implement daily behavior changes to address the issue.
+One of the highlight events that Penn State Sustainability co-hosts the global climate action conference with Penn State Global Engagement, which allows students, faculty, and community members to come together to learn about pressing climate change risks and how to implement daily behavior changes to address the issue.
 The Local Climate Action Program also provides mitigation for local communities.
 Penn State additionally offers a sustainability certificate program for professionals already in the workforce.

 Penn State does not have its own Climate Action Plan.
 Members of the University Park campus (main campus) were integral to developing the Centre Region Council of Governments Climate Action plan.
 Brandi Robinson, PSU Energy Sustainability and Policy advisor, and Peter Buckland, PSU Sustainability Academic Programs Manager, were instrumental in this process.